naveed125/react-flask-app/README.md

-# react-flask-app
+# React Flask App
-A simple application build using JavaScript/React frontend and Python/Flask backend
+A simple application build using JavaScript/React frontend and Python/Flask backend.